Rochester, New York, Personal Injury: What Is The Storm In Progress Defense?

-Jed Dietrich, Esq., Is Recognized as A Super Lawyer and Elite Lawyer of America.
+Jed Dietrich, Esq., Is Recognized as A New York Super Lawyer and Best Lawyer of America.
 If You, Or a Loved One, Sustained Injuries in a Rochester School Zone Accident, The Dietrich Law Firm P.C.
 Could Secure You the Compensation You Deserve.

 Property owners have a legal obligation to ensure their premises are safe and free from unreasonable danger.
 New York State law requires that homeowners, businesses, and landlords protect their guests from foreseeable hazards, even when the underlying cause is out of their control.
 The city of Rochester has strict, weather-related statutes that instruct property owners to maintain not only the integrity of their structures but the safety of adjacent roads and sidewalks.